eleloya23/Learn-C-The-Hard-Way/Ex17/README.md

   char name[MAX_DATA]; //512
   char email[MAX_DATA]; //512
   // 1033
-  // But we have to add 3 more for padding.
+  // But C internaly adds 3 more bytes for padding.
+  // char padding[3];
   // See reference: http://www.catb.org/esr/structure-packing/
   // 1036
+  // Now, it is divisible by 4
   //
 };